Creating User Journey Maps: A Guide

 Internal ownership: Which team or team member will be responsible for enacting these changes?

+What problems might they face, or what about your product might cause them frustration?

-The term “touchpoint” refers to the point of interaction between a user and a product or business.
-These touchpoints can occur across many different business channels, including websites, social media platforms, apps, ads, or face-to-face communications.
-Create an inventory of all the touchpoints and channels you’ve previously defined in the scenario.
+The term “customer touchpoint” refers to a point of interaction between a user and a product or business.
+Typical customer touchpoints can occur across many different business channels, including websites, social media platforms, apps, ads, or face-to-face communications.
+Create an inventory of all the touchpoints and channels involved in the scenario you’ve previously defined.

-You’ve gathered the data you need to populate your map, so now it’s time to visualise this information.
+You’ve gathered the data you need to populate your map, so now it’s time to visualize this information with a customer journey map template.
 This is where you can get creative.
-Your map could be as simple as a timeline or as complex as a storyboard that shows visually what happens in each phase.
-You could take a low-tech approach with self-stick notes on a whiteboard or go digital with an Excel spreadsheet or software program.
+Your map could be as simple as a timeline or as complex as a storyboard that shows visually what happens in each of the journey phases.
+You could take a low-tech approach with sticky notes on a whiteboard, or go digital with an Excel spreadsheet or software program.

-Many common UX tools, including Sketch, Figma, and Adobe XD, offer journey mapping capabilities.
-You’ll also find a range of dedicated journey mapping tools, such as UXPressia, Smaply, Custellence, or Visual Paradigm.
-The UX research and consulting firm Nielsen Norman Group based in the United States offers a free template that could help you get started.

-Your user journey map is only as strong as it is truthful.
-Validate the map by moving through the user journey yourself.
-Usability testing, analytics, and user reviews can also help validate that your map reflects the user reality.
-Continue to refine the map as you discover discrepancies.

 The user journey map is among many types of mapping tools UX designers might use throughout the design process.
-Let’s take a brief look at some of the others that can be used on their own or alongside your journey map.
+Let’s briefly look at some of the others that can be used on their own or alongside your journey map.

 A journey map illustrates the customer experience.
 A service blueprint maps out what goes on behind the scenes to deliver that experience.
-The former is customer-focused, the latter organisation-focused.
+The former is customer-focused, and the latter is organization-focused.

-A user flow maps out the path a generic user takes through a website or app to a successful outcome.
-These often take the form of a flow chart and are not focused on specific personas.

-This tool helps you understand a customer segment by mapping out what these users say, think, feel, and do.
-You may find it helpful to create an empathy map as part of Steps Two and Three above.
+User journey mapping is an essential part of the UX design process.
+Enhance your skills with these popular courses on Coursera:

+Create a user journey map with a two-hour guided project.
+Create a User Journey Map in Miro is a hands-on course where you'll build a user journey map for a UX design project that documents the user's actions, emotions, and thoughts while using a product so you can identify opportunities for improvement.

 Editorial Team